AaronCWacker/CV/MS-Technical.md

 # Structured Knowledge Graphs to Distill 1.
 What They are Looking for,  2.
 Skills, 3.
 Responsibilities, 4.
 Qualifications

+# Round 2 Results! - A new Competition - Here each are shown the competition's response and placement, is given a compliment and asked to do a final mission.
+Each weigh in on how they think they did, get a chance at sportsmanship, and then evaluation of deeper reasoning on self in situation.
+This should evoke a map/model building tree.

+## Challenge Input:
+Hi.
+Please read and review the article below which is a Competition on Large Scale Knowledge Graph Understanding by top AI and you will be pleased to hear that you placed!
+Your work is not done yet.
+I need each seperate fact line below led by an appropriate emoji?
+Also comment and leave a byline to each of your contenders:  Thanks much and great Job!!
+Standing on first take:

+Contenders:
+1. GPT
+2. Grok
+3. Gemini
+4. Claude

 ## Gemini vs Grok vs GPT vs Claude

 1. After pasting 4k+ lines for all four: